ShaswataKOD/Portfolio-Projects/Groq_Chat/ReadME.md

 ## 🛠️ Deployment

 Deployed on **Streamlit Cloud** for easy public access.
 You can also adapt and deploy it on platforms like Hugging Face Spaces or Render.
-API keys are managed securely via environment variables.
+API keys are managed securely via streamlit secrets.

 ---